IFREECAN/DailyJournal/dailyJournal.md

 (weekII) Thursday: December 14, 2017
     CSS layout (pages: 358-403)

-Web browsers will display images in normal flow unless developers specify the relative, absolute or fixed poistion(s) of contents.
+Web browsers will display images in normal flow unless developers specify the relative, absolute or fixed position(s) of contents.
 CSS Frameworks provide rules for common tasks.
 CSS treats HTML elements as indivicual boxed items and the boxed element are either block-level or inline-level.
 Example of inline-level elements are <img>, <b> </b> and <i></i>; while some examples of block-level elements are <h1></h1>, <p></p> and <ul> <li></li></ul>.
 Position schemes for SCC are normal flow, relative positioning, and absolute positioning.
 Each of these schemes allows developers to control the layout of a webpage.